 (10) Ringinglow Road is a particularly straight road that was (15) Whirlow Hall and the farm were part of a larger complex of constructed as part of a turnpike road from Sheffield to Chapelen-le-Frith and Buxton, and opened in 1758.
 About a mile or so up the road in the opposite direction to your current progress is the Grade II listed octagonal former toll house, built c.
 1778.
 The toll house stands opposite the Norfolk Arms public house, originally a coaching inn (also Grade II listed), that was built c.

-16 A geophysical survey showed that the last field on your right
+(16) A geophysical survey showed that the last field on your right 1840.

-Walk down the right side of Ringinglow Road for about 200m until you reach a right-hand turn marked Public Footpath and with Thryft House signed on the gateposts.
-Turn down this lane for a further 100m.
+Walk 200m down Ringinglow Road and just past the 'Ringinglow Gardens' cul-de-sac you reach a Public Footpath on the right.
+Thryft House is signed on the gateposts.
+Turn down this lane for a further 150m.
 The north-westerly corner of the Whirlow estate can be seen on the right-hand side of the lane.
 Thryft House is on the left.